puddletag/puddletag/README.md

-**WARNING**: this is a development branch to update puddletag to PyQt5 and Python3; expect bugs, if so report them in the issues session of github.

 # puddletag

 puddletag is an audio tag editor (primarily created) for GNU/Linux similar to the Windows program, Mp3tag.
 Unlike most taggers for GNU/Linux, it uses a spreadsheet-like layout so that all the tags you want to edit by hand are visible and easily editable.

 ## Contents
  1. [About](#1-about)